jyangfsu/WQChartPy/README.md

     pip uninstall wqchartpy

-Another way is to manually install WQChartPy with setup.py:
+Another way is to manually install WQChartPy with `setup.py`.
 Preliminary steps to take:

-    1. Download the package and extract it into a local directory.
+    1. Download the package and extract it into a local directory

     2. cd into the root directory where setup.py is located using an Anaconda Prompt

     3. Enter: python setup.py install

-    4. Copy the root directory where setup.py is located to C:/ProgramData/Anaconda3/Lib/site-packages/

 ## Requirements: